kmahon37/plex-dvr-waker/README.md

                                    interval and sync the 'wakeup' task with the next scheduled recording time or Plex maintenance time.

-  --sync-interval=MINUTES          (Default: 15) The interval to sync the 'wakeup' task with the next scheduled
+  --sync-interval=MINUTES          (Default: 15) The number of minutes between syncing the 'wakeup' task with the
-                                   recording time or Plex maintenance time.
+                                   next scheduled recording time or Plex maintenance time.

   --monitor                        Creates or updates a Windows Task Scheduler 'monitor' task to run in the
                                    background when the computer starts up that will monitor the Plex library